Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ()
 ```

-Now, an important point about tuple indices should be made: **the parentheses
+Now, it's important to note a key point about tuple indices: **the parentheses
 in a tuple index are completely optional.** Instead of writing `a[(1, 0, 2)]`,
-we could have instead just wrote `a[1, 0, 2]`.
+we could simply write `a[1, 0, 2]`.

 ```py
 >>> a[1, 0, 2]